A Family Violence Intervention Order (FVIO) application is a legal process through which individuals seek protection from family violence.

 Also read: Domestic Violence Emergency Housing

-Responding to a Family Violence Intervention Order Application
+What Happens to a Respondent of a Family Violence Intervention Order?

 If you are the respondent in a Family Violence Intervention Order application, it is important to understand your rights and obligations.